k8snetworkplumbingwg/multus-cni/docs/development.md

 Currently multus team supports Kubernetes that Kubernetes community maintains.
 See [Version Skew Policy](https://kubernetes.io/releases/version-skew-policy/) for the details.

+## How to debug multus-cni thin image?

+Latest multus uses [distroless](https://github.com/GoogleContainerTools/distroless) container image for its base, hence there is no shell command.
+If you want to execute shell in multus pod, please use `-debug` image (e.g. ghcr.io/k8snetworkplumbingwg/multus-cni:snapshot-debug), which has shell.

 ## How to utilize multus-cni code as library?

 Multus now uses [gopkg.in](http://gopkg.in/) to expose its code as library.